 Doctoral students are expected to have an active scholarly practice and research agenda while enrolled in the program, demonstrated through participation on research teams, conference presentations, and other scholarly activities.
-Prior to sitting for Qualifying Examination, students must show evidence of scholarly practice and conference presentations (and/or manuscript submission).
+Prior to taking Qualifying Examination, students must show evidence of scholarly practice through conference presentation(s) and/or manuscript submission.
+Prior to entering the EDHE 6370/EDHE 7000 semester, students should be able to demonstrate that they have submitted and/or published a scholarly paper or presented on a scholar-practitioner topic at a state or national professional conference.
+Determination of fulfillment of this requirement should be discussed with the student's faculty advisor.